Settlement permit

 No conflicting reasons of public safety or order

-The settlement permit should only be granted to those persons who want to and are able to be part of the free democratic social order.
+The settlement permit should only be granted to people who want to and can be part of a free and democratic social order.
 However, this is not the case for persons who pose a threat to public safety and order.
-If there are contrary reasons for public security and order, no settlement permit will be issued.
+If there are conflicting reasons of public safety and order, a settlement permit will therefore not be issued.

 This very vague requirement from Section 9 (2) No. 4 AufenthG is difficult to grasp.
 When exactly do reasons of public security and order prevent the granting of a settlement permit?